MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 | A (with logging) | 3.433 sec | 2913.15  | 3.433  |
 | B (w/o logging)  | 2.279 sec | 4387.75  | 2.279  |

-So, logging requests to stdout is a 50% performance drag on our in-memory file server.
+So, logging requests to stdout is a 50% performance drag on our in-memory kitten server.
 Noted!

 Hurray!
 Our first 'Load Test'.  `ab` has plenty of options for making single requests, but it takes multiple requests to make a 'use case'.
 For that, we'll need something stronger.